An invariant of link cobordisms from symplectic Khovanov homology: Floer cohomology and singular symplectic fibrations

-For a compatible almost complex structure $J$ on an exact MBL--fibration $E$, we denote the set of smooth sections of $E$, which are $(j,J)$--holomorphic away from boundary marked points, by $\mathcal{M}_J$.
+For a relatively compatible or tame almost complex structure $J$ on an exact MBL--fibration $E$, we denote the set of smooth sections of $E$ with boundary on $Q$, which are $(j,J)$--holomorphic (except at boundary marked points, where $J$ is not defined) by $\mathcal{M}_J(Q)$.
 We refer to these simply as \emph{holomorphic sections}.
-We denote the space of those holomorphic sections with boundary on a particular Lagrangian boundary condition by $\mathcal{M}_J(Q)$.
-This has the $C^\infty$--topology.
 If $Q$ is enclosed we will write $\mathcal{M}_J(Q)$ for the subspace of those sections contained within the particular enclosure.
 It will be clear from the context which enclosure is being used.

-\begin{lemma} (cf. \cite{seidel:les} Lemma~2.2)~ Let $(E,\pi)$ be an exact MBL--fibration over a surface with ends, exact Lagrangian boundary conditions $(Q,\rho,R)$, and almost complex structures $J_{e,t}$ specified on the striplike ends $e\in I$.
-There is $\epsilon>0$ such that for every $J\in\mathcal{J}(E,\pi,\{J_{e,t}\}_{e\in I})$ the space of $(j,J)$--holomorphic sections $u$ with the given Lagrangian boundary condition decomposes into two components: \begin{itemize} \item those with image contained in the fibrewise compact set $\rho^{-1}[0,R-\epsilon]$ \item those whose image leaves $\rho^{-1}[0,R]$ \end{itemize} \end{lemma}
+\begin{lemma}[cf. \cite{seidel:les}, Lemma~2.2] Let $(E,\pi,\Omega,\Theta,J_0,B,j)$ be an exact MBL--fibration over a surface with ends and an enclosed, exact Lagrangian boundary condition $(Q,\rho,R)$.
+Thet for any almost complex structure $J$ on $(E,\pi,\Omega,\Theta,J_0,B,j)$, the space of $(j,J)$--holomorphic sections $u$ with the given Lagrangian boundary condition decomposes into two components: \begin{itemize} \item those with image contained in the fibrewise compact set $\rho^{-1}[0,R-\epsilon]$ \item those whose image leaves $\rho^{-1}[0,R]$ \end{itemize} \end{lemma}